Martyn Percy: Personal life

 Percy has the distinction of being the only living theologian mentioned and quoted in Dan Brown's The Da Vinci Code (chapter 55), where Sir Leigh Teabing says, "Everything you need to know about the Bible can be summed up by the great canon doctor Martyn Percy: 'The Bible did not arrive by fax from heaven.'"

+Percy is also commended in Adam Sisman’s The Professor and the Parson for his role in managing a serial fraudster who was working in both church and higher education.

-Percy is married to Emma Percy, who is chaplain and fellow at Trinity College, Oxford, and together they have two sons.
+Percy is married to Emma Percy, who is a senior lecturer in feminist theology and the study of ministry at Aberdeen University, and a former chaplain and fellow at Trinity College, Oxford.
+Together they have two sons.
 He is a member of the Labour Party, a teetotaler and a lifelong supporter of Everton Football Club.
 His hobbies include running, playing squash, cinema, and listening to jazz.

 In addition to the work edited by Markham and Daniel, Reasonable Radical?
 Reading the Writings of Martyn Percy (2017), which focuses on Percy's theology, the Northern Irish poet Peter McDonald's Five Psalms for Martyn Percy reworks Psalms 8, 25, 94, 98 and 114 in poetic form to explore aspects of Percy's life using elegy, lament, hope, justice and vindication.